loney-liu/docker-vod-server/README.md

 #### How to use in Asset

+It only creates version for Asset/Shot/Task.
+Other entities are not tested.

 *Notice:* If you don't want to use DIY transcoding, please upload mp4 media type only.

 ![Asset](https://github.com/loney-liu/docker-vod-server/blob/master/demo/Asset.jpg)